 But back to the start of the story.

 We had planned to leave midday from Regina and drive only as far as the Walmart in Minot, North Dakota.
 The strong westerly winds changed our plans.
 The best strategy I know of for dealing with winds up until they are too strong to permit driving at all is to slow down.
 Couldn't see that being too friendly to anybody following us on the two lane highways between Regina and Minot so we went East to Winnipeg on the four-lane Trans Canada.
 With a following/ quartering wind mostly until we got to Winnipeg we could drive faster.
 Also we would not be holding up anybody else.
-No sense provoking others to passing unsafely, especially if they guess wrong they do it where you have no choice but to be involved in their bad decision.
+No sense provoking others to passing unsafely.
+If they guess wrong they do it where you have no choice but to be involved in their bad decision.

 We stopped for gas at the Flying J west of Winnipeg, listened to the weather reports and decided that the winds were just going to get worse overnight and that we wanted to be south of that.
 Heading south from there we had to slow down for the cross wind, but at least we were not holding up traffic except when the highway compressed to one lane for road work.